 - nausea, vomiting, diarrhea, or abdominal pain

-Liver function: Abacavir is removed from the body by the liver.
-As a result, liver disease or reduced liver function may cause this medication to build up in the body, causing side effects.
-People with moderately-to-severely reduced liver function should not take abacavir.
-If you have liver disease or decreased liver function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Liver function: Liver disease or reduced liver function may cause abacavir to build up in the body, causing side effects.
+If you have reduced liver function or liver disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Stopping the medication: If you stop taking this medication, your HIV infection could get worse.
 Take the medication exactly as prescribed by your doctor, and do not stop taking the medication without checking with your doctor first.